 - What's involved?
 Does the plan provide guidance that you can adapt to your situation?
 Does it require buying special meals or supplements?
 Does it offer online or in-person support?
-Does it teach you how to make positive, healthy changes in your life to help maintain your weight loss?
+Does it teach you how to make positive, healthy changes in your life to help keep up your weight loss?

 - What's behind the diet?
 Is there research and science to back up the weight-loss approach?
-If you go to a weight-loss clinic, what expertise, training, certifications and experience do the doctors, dietitians and other staff have?
-Will the staff coordinate with your regular doctor?
+If you go to a weight-loss clinic, what expertise, training, certifications and experience do the providers, dietitians and other staff have?
+Will the staff coordinate with your regular provider?

 - What are the risks?
 Could the weight-loss program harm your health?
 Are the recommendations safe for you, especially if you have a health condition or take medications?

 - What are the results?
 How much weight can you expect to lose?
 Does the program claim that you'll lose a lot of weight quickly or that you can target certain areas of your body?
-Does it tout before and after photos that seem too good to be true?
-Can it help you maintain your weight loss over time?
+Does it show before and after photos that seem too good to be true?
+Can it help you keep up your weight loss over time?

 The keys to weight-loss success

 Successful weight loss requires long-term changes to your eating habits and physical activity.
 This means you need to find a weight-loss approach you can embrace for life.
-You're not likely to maintain whatever weight loss a diet helps you achieve if you then go off the diet and revert to old habits.
+You're not likely to keep off the weight you lose if you go off the diet and back to old habits.

 Diets that leave you feeling deprived or hungry can cause you to give up.
-And because many weight-loss diets don't encourage permanent healthy lifestyle changes, even if you do lose weight, the pounds can quickly return once you stop dieting.
+And many weight-loss diets don't encourage permanent healthy lifestyle changes.
+So even if you do lose weight, the pounds can quickly return once you stop dieting.

-You'll likely always have to remain vigilant about your weight.
-But combining a healthier diet with more activity is the best way to lose weight, keep it off for the long term and improve your health.
+You'll likely always have to remain careful about your weight.
+But mixing a healthier diet with more activity is the best way to lose weight, keep it off for the long term and improve your health.